It dawned on me a few days ago that I actually have blogger’s block.

 I know this is bad, but I just kinda feel like everything has been done.

 Travel blogging is SO competitive now.
 I mean, we’re all friends IRL, but to get the top Google spots is just crazily hard.
-Travel bloggers all seem to be writing about the same thing, but… better than me.
+All the UK travel bloggers all seem to be writing about the same thing, but… better than me.

 4. What I ‘should’ be doing